javascript-tutorial/en.javascript.info/10-regular-expressions-javascript/01-regexp-introduction/article.md

 regexp = /pattern/gmi; // with flags g,m and i (to be covered soon)
 ```

-Slashes `"/"` tell Javascript that we are creating a regular expression.
+Slashes `"/"` tell JavaScript that we are creating a regular expression.
 They play the same role as quotes for strings.

 ## Usage